varun-d/figma-text-style-audit/README.md

 2. Text Node - textStyleId, fillStyleId for text.
 These are critical!
 3. Component Node?
 How do we track styles
 4. Fix UI.
 Have a simple button to Download CSV of text stles/ fill styles
+5. Have a place to ADD IDs too...
+This could be vital to connect the dots.
+6. Create image for Plugin
+7. Write writeup for Plugin
+8. Publish!!